Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: AI Agent Design

 To evaluate the novel text-to-Big SQL paradigm, we use a ReAct (Reasoning + Acting) agent~\cite{yao2023react}, a well-established framework~\cite{sapkota2026agents, paperbench2025,liu2025palimpchat}, which decomposes agentic operation into three intertwined components: \textit{Thought}, \textit{Action}, and \textit{Observation}.
 Via \textit{Thought}, the agent reasons about the task and decides its next step; through \textit{Action}, it interacts with the environment or an external tool to gather or process information; and through \textit{Observation}, it interprets feedback from these actions to refine subsequent reasoning steps.

 We deliberately keep the agent simple to provide a broader perspective in our analysis.
-While more complex AI agents exist~\cite{li2025alphasqlzeroshottexttosqlusing}, we opt to leverage the long-context capabilities of production LLMs guided by iterative cycles of Thought, Action, and Observation, which has already demonstrated its effectiveness in text-to-SQL tasks~\cite{chung2025long-context}.
+While more complex AI agents exist~\cite{li2025alphasqlzeroshottexttosqlusing}, we opt to leverage the long-context capabilities of production LLMs guided by iterative cycles of Thought, Action, and Observation, which has already demonstrated its effectiveness in text-to-SQL tasks~\cite{chung2025long-context,liu2025supportingaioverlordsredesigning}.

 We define the \textit{controller} as the connected LLM that guides ReAct-style reasoning, decides when and how to use tools, and produces the final answer.
 Conversely, the \textit{executor} is the program that connects the LLM with external tools and handles the execution loop.
-We illustrate the architecture and execution loop of the agent in the Appendix.